TetraScience Release Types

 Beta Release

-Beta releases aren't intended for use in production environments; however, customers can use a beta release feature or component in production if it works for their use case.
-Beta releases aren't validated for GxP use and aren't eligible for patches or upgrades after an early adopter program (EAP) or general availability (GA) version is available.
-Future versions may have breaking changes or be deprecated.
+A beta release is a pre-release feature or component intended for gathering customer and end user feedback on usability and functionality.
+Beta components have not been fully tested for production usage.
+However, customers can use beta releases in production if it works for their use case.
+Beta releases aren't validated for GxP use and aren't eligible for patches or upgrades after a limited availability or general availability (GA) version is available.
+They also aren't guaranteed to move into a GA release, and future versions may have breaking changes or be deprecated without a formal deprecation notice.

 General Availability